openphacts/ops.js/README.md

 ## Testing the library

 [Jasmine](http://pivotal.github.io/jasmine/ "Jasmine javascript testing framework") is used to test the ops.js api.
 There are various test runners which can be used, they are contained within the 'test' directory with the specs for the tests in the 'test/spec' directory.
-FunctionalTests.html and IntegrationTests.html should be run within a browser.

-`file:///path_to_ops.js/test/FunctionalTests.html?app_id=sdfsdf&app_key=sdfsdfsdf&app_url=https://beta.openphacts.org/1.4`

-Use the appropriate values for `app_id`, `app_key` & `app_url`
+To run them us jasmine-node like this:

+jasmine-node --config app_id your_app_id --config app_key your_app_key --config app_url https://beta.openphacts.org/1.4 test/spec/integration/

 PhantomIntegrationTests.html and PhantomFunctionalTests.html use [phantomjs](http://phantomjs.org "PhanotmJS headless web browser"), a headless web browser, and can be run from the command line with